 This pricing method is dictated somewhat by competitors' prices

-Competition-oriented pricing, also known as market-oriented pricing, involves basing prices on those of a competitor rather than considering consumer demand and one's own costs.
-This method also takes the target market into account and it requires analysis of and research into that target market.
-As with most business strategies, it has its pros and cons.
+Competition-oriented pricing, also known as market-oriented pricing, involves basing prices on those of the competition rather than considering consumer demand and one's own costs.
+This method also considers the target market and requires analyzing and researching that market.
+As with most business strategies, competition-oriented pricing has its advantages and disadvantages.

 How Competition-Oriented Pricing Works

-A business can decide whether it wants to sell its own product at a price lower than its competitor's or higher than that price.
-The decision depends on what it's trying to achieve by basing its prices on someone else's.
-If the business is trying to appear higher-end or that it offers better quality than its competitors, it may want to price its own product a bit higher.
-But if that won't necessarily result in increased sales and if the business wants its own product to be more affordable, it may choose to price its product lower.
+A business can determine how to price its products based on its competitors' prices and what the business is trying to achieve.
+If the business is trying to appear higher-end or that it offers better quality than its competitors, it may want to price its own products higher.
+But if it's likely that this strategy won't result in increased sales, the business may opt to make its products more affordable by lowering prices.

 Advantages and Disadvantages of Competition-Oriented Pricing

-Another mistake that can occur based on competition-oriented pricing is the fact that the price-setters can become too passive.
-They might lose sight of their price-setting responsibilities.
-Becoming too attached to prices based on what a competitor is charging can lull price-setters into a false sense of security so they don't realize it when the prices need changing.
+Price-setters can also become too passive and lose sight of their price-setting responsibilities.
+Becoming too attached to prices based on what a competitor is charging can lull price-setters into a false sense of security so they don't realize when prices need changing.

 But if the new store elects to price its product lower than that of the big store, the new store might draw more customers based on its prices alone.
 This is especially true if most of its products are cheaper than those at the big store and customers know it.